Menu

 I don't know what else I can say except that I vouch for David 100% in whatever it is he wants to do.
 The guy is an absolute beast, and no matter what he does I'm sure he'll be incredible at it.
 It's not every day you run into someone like David, and I'm so thankful to have gotten to know and work with him!

-My former CIO at LeanKit, Stephen Franklin, wrote the following endorsement.
+Stephen Franklin, then CIO of LeanKit, wrote the following endorsement.

 David is a true gem of the technology industry.
 I am inspired by his commitment to getting out on the speaking trail and spreading his wisdom and knowledge.
 And I know that he has inspired many, many others in the industry as well.